ALPHA: Audit that Learns from Previously Hand-Audited Ballots: ALPHA and SHANGRLA

 Suppose that $\theta_i := \EE (X_i | X^{i-1}) > \mu_i$, i.e., that the alternative hypothesis is true.
 What value of $\eta_i$ maximizes $\EE (T_i | X_{i-1})$?

 This is monotone increasing in $\eta_i$, so it is maximized for $\eta_i = u$, for a single draw.
 But if $\eta_i=u$ and $X_i = 0$, then $T_j = 0$ for all $j \ge i$, and the test will never reject the null hypothesis, no matter how many more data are collected.
-This is essentially the observation made by Kelly \cite{kelly56} in his development of the Kelly criterion.
+This is essentially the observation made by \citet{kelly56}, leading to the Kelly criterion.
 Keeping $\eta_i < u$ hedges against that possibility.